Bermudadreieck: Culture and cuisine

 There are over 60 catering establishments in the Bermuda Triangle.
-The area has expanded to approximately 2 km² with seating for over 8,000, including 4,200 seats outdoors.
+The area has expanded to approximately 2 km^{2} with seating for over 8,000, including 4,200 seats outdoors.
 Over 3 million visitors are served per year.
 On sunny, summer weekends, there are often up to 30,000 visitors a day, including tourists from all across Germany.
 During major events, such as Bochum Total, numbers can reach up to 300,000 a day.
 The Bermuda Triangle provides about 1,600 jobs.
 The development of the area has privatized once-public space and turned it into beer gardens, which, although not without controversy, has been accepted by the general population.

 Bermuda Triangle property rates have risen so much in recent years, that longtime retailers are increasingly forced out.
 The vacant spaces are then taken over by the restaurant and catering sector.
 Triangle prices for food and beverages are often above the local average, sometimes comparing with expensive cities like Düsseldorf, Munich and Hamburg.

 The heart of the Bermuda Triangle is the square around the now removed Engelbert Fountain, named after Count Engelbert III of the Mark.
 There is a procession each year, named the Maiabendfest (May Evening Festival).
 The fountain was removed in spring 2009.